The Axiom Space crew is scattered near Florida after a long stay on the International Space Station

-Members of the International Space Station’s first astronaut team have just returned from their stay in the depression Harth orbit on Monday, parachute into The Atlantic Ocean off the coast of Jacksonville, Florida.
+Members of the International Space Station’s first fully private astronaut team have returned from their stay at the Depression Harth orbit on Monday, parachute into The Atlantic Ocean off the coast of Jacksonville, Florida.

 A SpaceX Crew Dragon carrying four crew members from Axiom Space’s Ax-1 a taskplus more than 200 pounds of science experiments and supplies, departed the International Space Station Sunday at 9:10 p.m.
 ET.
 It landed on the ground on Monday at about 1:00 p.m.
 ET.